Following the Girl Scout Safety Guidelines

 are forbidden.
 Physical, verbal, and emotional abuse of girls is also

 forbidden.
-Follow your council’s guidelines for reporting concerns
+Follow Manitou Council’s guidelines for reporting concerns

 about abuse or neglect that may be occurring inside or outside of Girl